 (5)— (8) (text unchanged)

-(9) [The licensee shall identify an emergency and disaster planning liaison for the facility and shall provide the liaison's contact information to the local emergency management organization.]
-Licensed Comprehensive Care and extended care facilities will register with the Maryland Health Alert Network (HAN).
+[(9) The licensee shall identify an emergency and disaster planning liaison for the facility and shall provide the liaison's contact information to the local emergency management organization.]
+(9)Within six months of the effective date of these regulations, each nursing facility shall register with the Maryland Health Alert Network.

-(a) Each facility must register four facility representatives and provide 24/7 contact information.
-Those positions should include:
+(a) Each nursing facility shall register at least four representatives, of which two shall be the administrator and the Director of Nursing.

-(i) The facility administrator;

-(ii) The Director of Nursing;

-(iii) [The facility owner] An officer, director or other representative of the governing body;

-(iv) Environmental Director.

-(b) Each facility must register within six months of effective date of regulations:

-(i) Facilities will continue to update their information semiannually; or

-(ii) Facilities will update within five business days of staff changes from the registered position.
+(b) Following any changes in the initial registration of the four representatives, a nursing facility shall update the information within five business days of the change.

 [ (10) The licensee shall prepare an executive summary of its evacuation procedures to provide to a resident, family member, or legal representative upon request.
 The summary shall, at a minimum:]

 [(a) List means of potential transportation to be used in the event of evacuation;]